Revised as of 18 February 2018

 Now, I reckon “in light of” would have come to mind because of all the other lights in the sentence.
 Unfortunately, the “translation” comes out as “6-volt flashlights were used because of the oil lamps”.
 Okay, that doesn’t work.
 How about “”6-volt flashlights were used in consideration of the oil lamps” or “6-volt flashlights were used in relationship to the oil lamps”.
 It could work.
 The oil lamps could be considered to not cast enough light, so the flashlights were necessary.

-Of course, if the clause were changed to “”6-volt flashlights were used in lieu of the oil lamps”, it would translate out as they preferred the flashlights to the oil lamps…
+Of course, if the clause were changed to “6-volt flashlights were used in lieu of the oil lamps”, it would translate out as they preferred the flashlights to the oil lamps or there was some reason the oil lamps couldn’t be used.

 …started as my way of dealing with a professional frustration with properly spelled words that were out of context in manuscripts I was editing as well as books I was reviewing.
 It evolved into a sharing of information with y’all.
 I’m hoping you’ll share with us words that have been a bête noir for you from either end.